 Developing an As-is To-be process mapping

 The as-is diagram represents the present state of the organization’s processes, culture, and capabilities.
 The as-is document captures an accurate visual picture of the organization’s processes, which helps visualize process breakdowns and areas of risk and improvement.
 The as-is mapping only shows the current state and areas of improvement, but not how to improve the process.

 There are several goals or motivations for implementing the as-is process modeling.
 The first goal is to save money by cutting out process redundancies.
 Improving existing processes or creating new ones can be done based on the as-is mapping.
 Improving business processes, in turn, improves the quality of products and customer service.

 The advantages of analyzing the as-is process mapping are:

-- Creating a solid foundation of the organization’s processes
+- Creating a solid foundation for the organization’s processes

 - Aligning operations with overall business strategy